May 29 - June 7, 2026

 Accra city tour & school visits

-Dive into the heart of Accra with a guided tour that highlights the city’s layered story, from Independence Square and the Kwame Nkrumah Mausoleum to the colorful bustle of Makola Market.
-In the afternoon, shift into Ghana’s educational system with visits to public and private institutions that offer various educational methodologies.
-The day will close with a cultural dinner and official welcome remarks from our cohosts: Dr. Isaac Addae, Dr. Watechia Lawless, and Larry Goodin.
+Begin with a guided tour of Accra that traces the city's layered story, from Independence Square and the Kwame Nkrumah Mausoleum to the commercial energy of Makola Market.
+The afternoon shifts into Ghana's education landscape with visits to public and private institutions offering a range of instructional models and philosophies.
+The day closes with a cultural welcome dinner featuring remarks from cohosts Dr. Watechia Lawless and Robert Turner.

 Day 3 - May 31